(Updated December 2, 2020)

 Update on the winter 2021 semester

 We remain as committed as ever to ensuring that students receive a high-quality education and are well prepared to enter the social work field.
-Since the spring, our faculty have become adept at teaching virtually, strengthening their skills through intensive training and practice.
-This semester, they will continue to build their strengths to support all students in an online environment.
+Our faculty continue to build their strengths to support all students in an online environment.

 What will this mean for winter practicums?
 At present, many of our practicums are virtual, and we expect that this will continue in the new year.
 FIFSW and its practicum partners are required to follow university directives, directives at their organizations and public health guidelines.
 Whether all practicums become virtual will be determined by changes to these directives.